The IPUMS API Program

 - Spatial Data - Rasters, vectors, point data representing spatial entities (e.g. political boundaries, locations, latitude/longitude).

-Generally speaking, each type of data has its own API, though we try to follow as many of the same endpoint names and conventions across the APIs.
-For example, IPUMS USA and IPUMS International both provide microdata and would use the Microdata Data Extract API (once International data is available via API), while two separate APIs are needed to interact with IPUMS USA and IPUMS NHGIS, as the latter product provides aggregate data and therefore uses the Aggregate Data Extract API.
-Both the Microdata Data Extract API and the Aggregate Data Extract API follow the overall design and pattern we’ve established for Data Extract APIs.
+Although we try to follow as many of the same endpoint names and conventions across APIs, we do not always have one unified API for all IPUMS products.
+For example, IPUMS USA and IPUMS International could both be served via the IPUMS Microdata Data Extract API (once said data is available via API), while IPUMS NHGIS requires use of a separate IPUMS NHGIS Data Extract API.
+This largely has to do with differences in how these datasets are structured and organized.
+Nevertheless, both the IPUMS Microdata Data Extract API and the IPUMS NHGIS Data Extract API follow the overall design and pattern we’ve established for Data Extract APIs.

 Differences Between IPUMS Products

-For example, our Data Extract APIs have been intentionally made as similar as possible across all types of IPUMS data.
+For example, our Data Extract APIs have been intentionally made as similar as possible across all IPUMS products.
 The same overall pattern can be used to create extracts from IPUMS USA or IPUMS NHGIS.
-The details of the request naturally are different for the two use cases, but both the Microdata and the Aggregate Data Extract APIs implement the same API endpoints - they only differ in the details of the JSON payload that specifies your extract request.
+The details of the request naturally are different for the two use cases, but both the Microdata and the NHGIS Data Extract APIs implement the same API endpoints - they only differ in the details of the JSON payload that specifies your extract request.
 Otherwise, the workflow of creating an extract is very similar for each product.

-Specifying which product you’d like to use merely requires passing the appropriate product name in the URL and then providing the proper extract request payload for your chosen product.
+Specifying which product you’d like to use merely requires passing the appropriate product name as a query parameter and then providing the proper extract request payload for your chosen product.
 Any product-specific details the user needs to be aware of are covered in the sample workflows and in the API reference documentation.

 These are some thoughts about our future roadmap.
 These are plans, not promises, and plans will almost certainly change as we gain more experience and user feedback.
 But here’s what we’re currently thinking!

-In 2019 we are focused on releasing a beta of our Data Extract APIs which will support a subset of IPUMS USA and IPUMS NHGIS extract requests.
-To achieve this goal, we will also need to develop partial Metadata APIs to expose sample and variable metadata (IPUMS USA) as well as dataset and data table metadata (IPUMS NHGIS), as that metadata is needed in order to construct requests to the Data Request APIs.
-We will start with an invite-only beta program that will help us prove out the model and implementation before we open it to a wider audience.
+In early 2020 we will be focused on releasing a beta of our Microdata Data Extract API which will support a subset of IPUMS USA extract requests.
+To achieve this goal, we will also need to develop partial Microdata Metadata APIs to expose sample and variable metadata, as that metadata is needed in order to construct requests to the Data Request APIs.
+If you are interested in USA microdata via API, please consider joining our beta program for early access.

-Medium term directions will partially depend on user feedback from the initial beta program.
+Medium term directions will partially depend on user feedback.
 However, we anticipate the following work areas:

-- adding support to the Data Extract APIs for more of the operations that are available via the website
+- adding support to the Microdata Data Extract API for more of the operations that are available via the website

 - investigating whether we can add more products’ data to the Data Extract APIs